Advanced Policy Analyst Program

 How to apply

-The Advanced Policy Analyst Program intake process is advertised through the Public Service Commission's website and is coordinated by the Canada School of Public Service on behalf of participating organizations.
+The Advanced Policy Analyst Program intake process is advertised through the Public Service Commission's website and is coordinated by Finance Canada on behalf of participating organizations.

 Amy Taylor, APAP Manager